Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 It requires preparation, a mind for survival and attention to a lot of details.
 Challenging.
 But, not impossible for the right kind of people.

-Fortunately, our growing season and summer temperatures in the Interior of Alaska are more than enough to grow most types plants.
-While it doesn’t usually get exceptionally hot, the interior does get a fair bit of warmth, sun and otherwise great gardening weather.
+While it doesn’t usually get exceptionally hot in the far north, northern climates do get a fair bit of warmth, sun and otherwise great gardening weather.

 You won’t be growing pineapples here, but even some warm climate varieties of peppers and tomatoes will do well here!